-As we approach year-end in what has been a challenging year for financial planning and investing, we would like to present you with some year-end tax planning recommendations.
-The window of opportunity for many tax-saving moves closes on December 31, so its important to evaluate your tax situation now while there is still time to affect your bottom line for the 2020 tax year.
+As we approach year-end, we would like to present you with some year-end tax planning recommendations.
+The window of opportunity for many tax-saving moves closes on December 31, so itis important to evaluate your tax situation now while there is still time to affect your bottom line for the 2021 tax year.

 Most of us do not have the ability to make large transactions that will save us millions of dollars in taxes.
 However, taking maximum advantage of a number of seemingly small moves can still save a significant amount in federal and state income taxes.

 Maximize All Retirement Plan Contributions.
 For 2021, the maximum contribution to 401(k) and similar plans is $19,500.
 If you are 50 or over, you can contribute an additional $6,500 for a total of $26,000.
 Since these contributions are done through payroll, you will need to adjust your withholdings if you wish to increase your contribution.

 If you work for a smaller employer your retirement plan may be a Simple IRA.
 The contribution limits are lower than for a 401(k) plan: $13.500 if you are under 50 and $16,500 if 50 or older.
 Employer contributions are either a 3% match or a 2% across-the-board contribution to all employees.
 Under certain circumstances the employer contributions can be reduced.